 4 Important Reasons to Have a Primary Care Physician

-Primary care is a branch of American healthcare that has historically been undervalued and underused, and many don’t realize the profound health benefits that accompany having a designated primary care doctor as their first stop for all their healthcare needs.
+Primary care is a branch of American healthcare that has historically been undervalued and underused.
+Many people don’t realize the profound health benefits that accompany having a designated primary care doctor as their first stop for all their healthcare needs.

-A primary care physician (PCP) is a generalist who treats common acute and chronic conditions and also utilizes a “whole person” and “big picture” mindset that can help connect the dots when it comes to problems that arise during one’s lifetime.
+A primary care physician (PCP) is a generalist who treats common acute and chronic conditions, and also utilizes a “whole person” and “big picture” mindset to connect the dots when it comes to problems that arise throughout the course of one’s lifetime.

 The most valuable and often overlooked benefits of having a primary care physician include disease prevention, cost savings, continuity of care, and telehealth appointments.